-We have audited the consolidated financial statements of Baiduri Bank Berhad (the "Bank") and its subsidiaries (the "Group"), which comprise the statements of financial position of the Bank and the Group as at December 31, 2022 and the statements of profit or loss, statements of other comprehensive income, statements of changes in equity and statements of cash flows of the Bank and the Group for the financial year then ended and notes to the consolidated financial statements, including a summary of significant accounting policies, as set out on pages 7 to 104.
+We have audited the consolidated financial statements of Baiduri Bank Sendirian Berhad (the "Bank") and its subsidiaries (the "Group"), which comprise the statements of financial position of the Bank and the Group as at December 31, 2023 and the statements of profit or loss, statements of other comprehensive income, statements of financial position, statements of changes in equity and statements of cash flows of the Bank and the Group for the financial year then ended and notes to the consolidated financial statements, including a material accounting policy information, as set out on pages 7 to 106.

-In our opinion, the accompanying consolidated financial statements of the Bank and the Group are properly drawn up in accordance with the provisions of the Brunei Darussalam Companies Act, Chapter 39 (the "Act"), the Brunei Darussalam Banking Order, 2006 (the "Order") and International Financial Reporting Standards ("IFRSs"), so as to give a true and fair view of the financial position of the Bank and the Group as at December 31, 2022 and of the financial performance, changes in equity and cash flows of the Bank and the Group for the financial year ended on that date.
+In our opinion, the accompanying consolidated financial statements of the Bank and the Group are properly drawn up in accordance with the provisions of the Brunei Darussalam Companies Act, Chapter 39 (the "Act"), the Brunei Darussalam Banking Order, 2006 (the "Order") and International Financial Reporting Standards ("IFRSs"), so as to give a true and fair view of the financial position of the Bank and the Group as at December 31, 2023 and of the financial performance, changes in equity and cash flows of the Bank and the Group for the financial year ended on that date.